Looking for the best gelato in Rome? We’re sharing 10 delicious options that are worth adding to your Rome itinerary!

 We spent two weeks in Italy over the summer and our days looked a lot like this: wake up, drink a macchiato, walk around and sightsee, eat gelato, eat lunch, walk around to make more room in our stomachs, drink another macchiato, check out a museum, eat dinner, eat more gelato. 🙂

-Over two weeks we ate at a total of 12 gelaterias throughout Italy, 5 of which were in Rome, and every single one was delicious.
-We tried to avoid some of the most reviewed spots online, as we wanted to experience more local spots whenever we could.
+Over two weeks we ate at a total of 12 gelaterias throughout Italy.
+5 of which were in Rome, and every single one was delicious.
+We tried to avoid some of the most reviewed spots online.
+We wanted to experience more local spots whenever we could.

 So if you’re headed to Rome soon and struggling to narrow down which gelaterias to check out, here is our list of the best gelato in Rome, based on our taste buds, as well as our gelato research!

-Looking for Rome gelato recommendations?
-See our suggestion for the best gelato in Rome!
+Looking for Florence gelato recommendations?
+See our suggestion for the best gelato in Florence!

 Check out our detailed Italy guides to make planning your Italy trip much easier!